malothnaresh/mat-select-autocomplete/projects/select-autocomplete/README.md

 ## Installation
-Install MatSelectAutocomplete with npm: npm install select-autocomplete --save
+Install MatSelectAutocomplete with npm: npm install select-autocomplete-fork --save

 ## Dependency
 Angular Material.
 Add it using [GettingStartedWithAngularMaterial].

 ## Usage
 Install select-autocomplete using [npm]
-In AppModule, import { SelectAutocompleteModule } from ‘select-autocomplete’;
+In AppModule, import { SelectAutocompleteModule } from ‘select-autocomplete-fork’;
 Add it to your AppModule import list
 Add material theme to your styles.scss as @import “~@angular/material/prebuilt-themes/indigo-pink.css”;
 Add Material icons fonts to index.html as (<link href=”https://fonts.googleapis.com/icon?family=Material+Icons" rel=”stylesheet”>)